mobilejazz/harmony-reference/docs/best-practices/git-standardization.md

 * Asana task link: ___
 ```

+### Special case: Long-lived branches
+If you have multiple tasks belonging to the same feature you might want to create a long-lived branch to rebase all the changes at once when finished.
+Here are the steps to follow:
+* Create a draft feature branch (this branch does not have a related task).
+* Use the draft branch as the base for all the sub-features.
+* All the sub-features you must follow the standard rules defined in this document (squash + rebase & naming).
+* When all the tasks are completed the draft branch must be rebased into the target branch
+  * **IMPORTANT: be sure to don't squash the commits** in this case as you don't want to lose the history.

 ## Git methodology

 We are not going to define a unique git methodology for all the projects because we consider that depending on the nature of the project Git-Flow could be better than Github-Flow and vice-versa.